 Immediately after the finish of each category, the winners will be announced in the finish line area.
 Riders and their staff must leave the racecourse then so the sports program can continue and the maximum number of people allowed is not exceeded.

 Negative RT-PRC test, which I passed no later than 7 days before the start of the event

 Negative antigen test, which I passed no later than 72 hours before the start of the event

-Certificate from the Ministry of Health on completed vaccination and at least 14 days or 21 days have elapsed since the first dose
+Certificate from the Ministry of Health on completed vaccination and at least 14 days have elapsed since the second dose

 Confirmed COVID-19 disease, the isolation period has expired according to the valid emergency measure of the Ministry of Health and no more than 180 days have elapsed since the first positive POC antigen test for SARS CoV-2 virus or RT-PCR test for SARS-CoV-2 virus